DFE-Digital/education-benchmarking-and-insights/documentation/testing/test-strategy.md

 ![testing-pyramid](images\testing-pyramid.jpg)

 ## Automated Testing
+We have 4 solutions.
+Core infrastructure, Front-end components, Platform & Web.
-We have 2 solutions.
-One is Platform and other is Web.
-Both have their own tests.
+This test strategy document is focusing on platform and Web solutions which have their own separate set of tests.

 ### Web Application Testing